NCAA Division II: Men's team sports

-Sports are ranked according to total possible scholarships (number of teams x number of scholarships per team).
+Sports are ranked according to total possible scholarships (number of teams × number of scholarships per team).
 Since all Division II sports are considered equivalency sports (as opposed to the "head-count" status of several Division I sports: men's and women's basketball, FBS football, women's gymnastics, women's tennis, women's [indoor] volleyball), all scholarship numbers are indicated with a decimal point, with a trailing zero if needed.